Young Americans (song): Retrospective appraisal

 In subsequent decades, "Young Americans" has attracted acclaim.
 Deemed a masterpiece by AllMusic's Stephen Thomas Erlewine, Rolling Stone writer Rob Sheffield hailed the song as one of Bowie's finest, with "the rhythm inspiring his most passionate (and compassionate) love letter to his fans".
 Doggett praises Bowie's vocal performance and overall commitment to the song.
+Terry Staunton of NME called it his best single ever in 1991.
 Several critics commended Bowie for a successful transition to soul music and his full commandeering of the style.
 Perone opines that Bowie effectively established a "new hybrid [soul] style" rather than being a white singer merely attempting to sing soul music.
 The Guardian's Alexis Petridis commented, "A white British rock star adopting the breezy, sumptuous sound of Philly soul shouldn't have worked at all, but it did, to life-affirming effect."
 The "ain't there one damn song..." vocal break was later selected by Mojo magazine as the most impressive passage in Bowie's entire catalogue, and by a Rolling Stone writer as his "royal peak".

 Following Bowie's death in 2016, Rolling Stone listed "Young Americans" as one of Bowie's 30 essential songs.
 The song has also appeared on lists compiling Bowie's best songs by The Telegraph, NME (4), The Guardian and Mojo (7), Consequence of Sound (13) and Uncut (17).
 NME readers also voted it number 14 in a 2018 list of Bowie's 20 best songs.
 In 2016 lists ranking every Bowie single, "Young Americans" placed at numbers three and five by Ultimate Classic Rock and Slant Magazine, respectively.
 The former argued the song "summ[ed] up the mid-'70s in five catchy minutes", while the latter called it one of the decade's "best examples" of blue-eyed soul.

 The song has also appeared on other best-of lists.
 In 2003, Blender magazine placed "Young Americans" on its list "the 1001 greatest songs to download right now!"
 One year later, the song ranked at number 481 on Rolling Stone's list of the 500 Greatest Songs of All Time, and moving up to 204 in its 2021 revised list.
 In 2016, Pitchfork ranked it number 44 on its list of the 200 best songs of the 1970s.